shubhaminit/Turn-Based-Strategy-Game/README.md

 # Turn-Based-Strategy-Game
 This is a Turn-Based Stategy Game which contains 4 player characters and 4 enemy characters in the starting area with 2 added in each area after the previous area is cleared.
+The last room has 5 enemies.
-There are ***4*** rooms in this game and every room has ***2*** enemy characters that unlocks once the previous room is cleared.
+There are ***4*** rooms in this game and every room has ***2*** enemy characters that unlocks once the previous room is cleared except the last room.

 **An Infiltration is going on and the _4 fighters_ are entring the base area and now the job of the player is to clear all the remaining rooms by killing all the enemies in the rooms _one-by-one_.**